Optimal control of semi-Markov processes with a backward stochastic differential equations approach: Introduction

-In the semi-Markov framework we consider a class of BSDEs driven by a random measure associated to a two dimensional process $(X,a)$; his compensator is a stochastic random measure with a non-dominated intensity.
-The associated process is Markov but not pure jump.
-Existence, uniqueness and continuous dependence on the data can be deduced extending the results in \cite{CoFu-m}, where the considered random measure is related to a pure jump Markov process.
-We also recall that in paper \cite{CoFu-mpp} is studied a class of BSDEs driven by a more general random measure, which is not necessarily related to a Markov process.
-The formulation is different and more involved and the corresponding results are less complete.

-In this paper $X$ is not defined as a solution of a stochastic equation, but rather constructed as described above.
-We limit ourselves to the case of a semi-Markov process $X$ such that the survivor function of $T_1$ under $\P^{x,0}$ is absolutely continuous and admits a hazard rate function $\lambda$ as in \eqref{jumptimeintro}.
-The holding times of the process are not necessarily exponentially distributed and can be infinite with positive probability.
-Our main restriction is that the jump rate function $\lambda$ is uniformly bounded, which implies that the process $X$ is non explosive.
-The results described so far hold for an arbitrary measurable state space $K$ (provided one-point sets are measurable), and are presented in Section \ref{section semi_markov_BSDE}.

-In Section \ref{section semi_markov_HJB} we address an optimal intensity-control problem for the semi-Markov process (see \cite{B}, Chapter VIII, for the definition of intensity kernel for marked point processes).
+In Section \ref{section semi_markov_HJB} we address an optimal intensity-control problem for the semi-Markov process.
 This is formulated in a classical way by means of a change of probability measure, see e.g. \cite{ElK}, \cite{E}, \cite{B}.
 We define a class $\cala$ of admissible control processes $(u_s)_{s \in [0,\,T]}$; for every fixed $t \in [0,\,T]$ and $(x,a)\in K \times [0,\infty)$, the cost to be minimized and the corresponding value function are

 where $g,l$ are given real functions.
 Here $\E_{u,t}^{x,a}$ denotes the expectation with respect to another probability $\P_{u,t}^{x,a}$, depending on $t$ and on the control process $u$ and constructed in such a way that the compensator under $\P_{u,t}^{x,a}$ equals $r(t+s,X_{s-},a_{s-},y,u_s)\, \lambda(X_{s-},a_{s-})\,\bar{q}(X_{s-},a_{s-},dy)\,ds$, for some function $r$ given in advance as another datum of the control problem.
 Since the process $(X_s,a_s)_{s \geq 0}$ we want to control is time-homogeneous and starts from $(x,a)$ at time $s = 0$, we introduce a temporal translation which allows to define the cost functional for all $t \in [0,T]$.
 For more details see Remark \ref{rem:controllo 1}.